Shell eyes new Brazilian assets ahead of BG deal

 PETROBRAS

-Along with international peers Exxon Mobil (XOM.N), Total (TOTF.PA) and BP (BP.L) among others, Shell has shown interest in Petrobras' producing oil fields as well as operating rights in Brazil's coveted offshore "subsalt" basin, according to industry sources.
+Along with international peers Exxon Mobil, Total and BP among others, Shell has shown interest in Petrobras' producing oil fields as well as operating rights in Brazil's coveted offshore "subsalt" basin, according to industry sources.

-Petrobras brought in Bank of America Merrill Lynch (BAC.N) in June to help manage its divestment plan.
+Petrobras brought in Bank of America Merrill Lynch in June to help manage its divestment plan.

 Brazil's huge deepwater oil reserves are set to become a key source for meeting growing global demand over the next few decades.